 Note: The input and output values are displayed only for Sample Test Cases.

-Note: The Test custom input option is available only if permitted in your Test.
+Note: The Test custom input option is available only if your Test permits it.

 Specify custom input values for the program and click Run code.
 A custom test case executes your program using the given input values.
 The output from your program and any debug outputs are captured and printed in Your Output area.